-Creative Wanderer App

-To test our prototype, we conducted usability testing with environmental studies educators, and young people in different majors (18-25 years old).
+To test our prototype, we conducted usability testing with environmental studies educators and young people in different majors (18-25 years old).
 To have an inclusive sample, we had people from different races and genders.
-Usability testing was conducted using Zoom and asking the participant to share their screen and think aloud while completing tasks in the app.
+Usability testing was conducted using Zoom, asking the participant to share their screen and think aloud while completing tasks in the app.
 Some of the results are:

 The content of the app: Some people needed to review the explanations for the Lefebvre trilogy when they were reviewing the movie.
 The amount of content was sufficient for the users to answer the questions.

-Interaction: Some people said the interaction could be more engaging; for instance, the maps could include photos and texts with them. we also should think more about gamifying the app.
+Interaction: Some people said the interaction could be more engaging; for instance, the maps could include photos and text with them.
+We also should think more about gamifying the app.
 Including excerpts of films or interaction with games can make young people more engaged with the app.

-Features: we found that current interaction is a bit confusing, and we should value consistency in the buttons.
+Features: we found that the current interaction is a bit confusing, and we should value consistency in the buttons.
 We also learned that we should include a connection to social networks.
 We are still doing our prototype testing for developing the high-fi prototypes.
 Some people said some of the screens had too much text.
-Some of the young people said they expected a call-to-action button guiding them on how they can contribute to overcoming the California water war
+Some of the young people said they expected a call-to-action button guiding them on how they could contribute to overcoming the California water war.

 High fi - prototype

 This project is still ongoing.
-As we are moving forward, we find it more interdisciplinary and related to different realms such as education, geography, social sciences, computational criticism, digital humanities, and design.
+As we move forward, we find it more interdisciplinary and related to different realms such as education, geography, social sciences, computational criticism, digital humanities, and design.
 We have had several iterations to give our users a more enriching journey.

-The other thing we learned is that although our end users are young people, our customers are governmental departments, nonprofits working with young people, universities, and local organizations such as REACH youth coalition, or YPLAN.
-We are now working on testing our lowfi prototype and developing our B2B model for commercializing our idea and also doing our third round of customer discovery.
+We also learned that although our end users are young people, our customers are governmental departments, nonprofits working with young people, universities, and local organizations such as the REACH youth coalition or YPlan.
+We are now working on testing our low-fi prototype, developing our B2B model for commercializing our idea and doing our third round of customer discovery.